imamaris/covidcenter-bot/README.md

 </p>

-In this tutorial, we will be creating an API-based bot that give covid information to users.
+In this tutorial, we will be creating an API-based bot that gives covid information to users.
 The app will be able to process the user's text and respond location-based covid information to the users.
 We will explore how to:

 *   [Design the User Interaction and Architecture](#design-the-user-interaction)
 *   [Learn Terms in Wit.AI](#learn-terms-in-Wit.AI)